← Back to work

 Enthusiasm highlighted in green, unchanged behavior in red.
 Team was ignoring red is what mattered.

-Team keyed in hard on excitement (green) and needed to be consistently reminded that (red) is what matters to Flatiron.
+The product team keyed in hard on excitement (green) and I needed to be consistently remind us that (red) is what matters to Flatiron.

 Part 2: Copy Paste Detection (Q3 2024)